isac-vitor/isac-vitor/README.md

-# 👋 Hello!
-Welcome to my Github profile.
+### Hi there👋
 ## My name is Isac Vitor Silva and my nickname is "isac-vitor"!

 - I am studying ADS 'Systems Analysis and Development' at Estácio De Sá College and I expect to finish in July 2026.
-- I also study a course called Alura, which is recognized throughout Brazil.
-- I’m currently deepening my knowledge in Python, focusing on building a strong foundation for real-world applications, automation, and web development.
-At the same time, I'm also exploring JavaScript to broaden my understanding of frontend development and modern web interactions.
+- I also study courses on Alura, a well-recognized platform in Brazil, where I plan to deepen my knowledge in Python, JavaScript, and other languages.
+- I’m currently focused on learning Python and JavaScript, building a solid foundation in logic, syntax, and basic programming structures.
+- So far, I’ve followed guided projects from Curso em Vídeo (JavaScript) and Hashtag Programação (Python) using VSCode and PyCharm.
+My exercises include simple scripts like step counters with exception handling and small automation tasks using `pyautogui`.
+- I haven’t created original projects yet, but I practice regularly and strive to understand the code beyond just typing.
+- At Estácio, I was introduced to UML, HTML/CSS, cloud basics, and programming fundamentals.
+- This repository reflects my learning path — not expertise yet, but steady, honest progress.
+- 📍 I live in Brazil, Minas Gerais state, Belo Horizonte city.

 <!--